 - What is your higher purpose in life?
 Has your career moved you towards this purpose?

-I think it is safe to say that not everyone desires fame.
+I think not everyone desires fame.
 However, there are a few, which want to make necks turn.

 These few want to walk into a crowded room and feel the conversation stop.
-They are busy networking, writing, interviewing, talking up their latest project — a screenplay, a memoir, a new show — to satisfy a desire to beat invisibility.
+They are busy networking, writing, interviewing, talking up their latest project—a screenplay, a memoir, or a new show.
+Anything that will satisfy their desire to beat invisibility.

 Fame-seeking behavior appears to be rooted in a desire for social connection, belonging, and social distinction.
-There is also that need to leave behind a legacy that will affect humanity in the future.
+There is also the need to leave behind a legacy that will affect humanity in the future.

 Now, it is easy to imagine the good things that come with fame.
-Fame can impact our income potential, networking, and opportunities for advancement.
+Fame can affect our income potential, networking, and opportunities for advancement.

 However, money is complicated.
 Many people with money, including lottery winners, hate it because it takes over their life.
 Similarly, fame completely changes every aspect of life.

-From mundane tasks such as going to the mall, fame impacts who we associate with and how we live.
+From mundane tasks such as going to the mall, fame affects who we associate with and how we live.
 Fame affects our self-esteem and perceptions of self-worth.

-It is not about the attention; it is about how your self-perceptions are impacted.
+It is not about the attention; it is about how your self-perceptions are affected.
 Now, if you are seeking fame, I challenge you to ask yourself why.